 3. Laser Focus on People, Organizational Change Management and Workforce Transition

 According to our 2018 ERP Report, organizational and people issues are the number one reason most ERP implementations take more time and money than expected.
-The key is to not become overwhelmed by this issue but find ways to overcome the people issues and build stakeholders.
-While doing so you’ll also need to deliver more business benefits, ROI and value than expected.
-These best-in-class implementations and project teams understand that erring on the side of investing heavily in organizational change management will result in a lower cost and risk implementation.
+The key is to not become overwhelmed by this issue but find ways to overcome people issues.
+Best-in-class implementations and project teams understand that erring on the side of investing heavily in organizational change management will result in a lower cost and risk implementation.

 Recommendation: invest as heavily in your organizational change management activities as you would in your software and technical project activities.
-It will cost you less time, money and risk in the long term.
+It will mean less time, money and risk in the long term.

 4. Effective Business Process Management and Process Improvement